Th3Heretic/OSINTForge/README.md

 <h1><b><u>OSINTForge Investigation Tool</u></b></h1>

+Please note, some of these modules aren't perfect and may not work for whatever reason on your system.
+Also, this is a passion project so more updates or modules may be released at a later time but don't expect them to be regular.

+Thanks, and I hope you enjoy using this early access OSINT tool :)

 A brief rundown of the project structure:
 OSINTForge/
 ├── documentation            # Filled with usage documentation for each module